kiokoman/pfsense-logstash-grafana/README.md

 edit 30-outputs.conf and change db, user, password and retention policies for influxdb.

-For the Raspberry i suggest to set a smaller retention policy otherwise the file will become huge to the point where Influx will stop working. https://docs.influxdata.com/influxdb/v1.8/query_language/manage-database/#modify-retention-policies-with-alter-retention-policy
+For the Raspberry i suggest to set a smaller retention policy otherwise the file will become huge to the point where Influx will stop working.
+(Out of Memory) https://docs.influxdata.com/influxdb/v1.8/query_language/manage-database/#modify-retention-policies-with-alter-retention-policy